-The LVDT and the strain gages on the arms of the borehole closure gage will measure the closure of the HP borehole with time (i.e., change in circumference of the borehole).
-The strain gages will provide some redundancy to the LVDT measurement but will also allow estimation of any differential convergence (i.e., more convergence is expected to be observed vertically than horizontally).
+The LVDT measure the closure of the HP borehole with time (i.e., change in circumference of the borehole).
 Borehole closure measurements can be used to calibrate numerical thermal-mechanical models of closure.
 The borehole closure data collected during the shakedown tests at WIPP has shown rapid, reversible changes associated with turning on and off the heater, which are likely caused directly by thermal expansion.